-Presently before the Court are cross-motions for summary judgment filed by Plaintiff Thomas E. Kosciolek (“Plaintiff”) and Defendants City of Wilkes-Barre (the “City”), Thomas M. Leighton (“Mayor Leighton”), Jacob Lisman (“Chief Lisman”) (collectively “City Defendants”), and Wilkes-Barre Fire Fighters Local 104, International Association of Fire Fighters, AFL-CIO (“Local 104") (collectively “Defendants”).
+Presently before the Court are cross-motions for summary judgment filed by Plaintiff Robert Turinski (“Plaintiff”) and Defendants City of Wilkes-Barre (the “City”), Thomas M. Leighton (“Mayor Leighton”), Jacob Lisman (“Chief Lisman”) (collectively “City Defendants”), and Wilkes-Barre Fire Fighters Local 104, International Association of Fire Fighters, AFL-CIO (“Local 104") (collectively “Defendants”).
 (Docs.
-61, 64, 71 and 76.)
+72, 75, 80 and 85.)
 For the reasons stated below, Plaintiff’s motions will be denied.
-Defendants' motions will be granted as to Count I of Plaintiff’s Amended Complaint.
-The Court has jurisdiction over Count I of Plaintiff’s Amended Complaint pursuant to 28 U.S.C. § 1331.
-The Court will decline to exercise its supplemental jurisdiction, pursuant to 28 U.S.C. § 1367, over Counts II and III of Plaintiff’s Amended Complaint, and will dismiss these claims without prejudice.
+Defendants' motions will be granted as to Count I of Plaintiff’s Second Amended Complaint.
+The Court has jurisdiction over Count I of Plaintiff’s Second Amended Complaint pursuant to 28 U.S.C. § 1331.
+The Court will decline to exercise its supplemental jurisdiction, pursuant to 28 U.S.C. § 1367, over Counts II and III of Plaintiff’s Second Amended Complaint, and will dismiss these claims without prejudice.

 Chief Judge Christopher C. Conner